 Dean holds a BS in Electrical and Electronics Engineering from the University of Massachusetts Dartmouth, a BS in Mechanical Engineering from Roger Williams University and an MBA from Providence College, and a Master of Strategic Studies from the Air Force’s Air War College.

-New England Institute of Technology is accredited by the New England Association of Schools and Colleges (NEASC).
-Accreditation by NEASC is recognized by the federal government and entitles NEIT to participate in federal financial aid programs.
+NEIT is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).
+Accreditation by NECHE is recognized by the federal government and entitles NEIT to participate in federal financial aid programs.